9pavankumar/flight-price-prediction/README.md

 # flight-price-prediction
-End to End project on price prediction
+End to End project on price prediction of flight